fadams/lambda-runtime-api-daemon/README.md

 * AWS_LAMBDA_FUNCTION_VERSION: The version of the function being executed.
 The default value is $LATEST.
 * AWS_LAMBDA_FUNCTION_TIMEOUT: The Lambda function execution timeout.
 The default value is 3 seconds as per the [AWS Lambda default value](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-timeout-console).
 * AWS_LAMBDA_FUNCTION_IDLETIMEOUT: The Lambda function idle timeout.
 N.B.
 This value isn't configurable with real AWS Lambda.
 After a period of inactivity unused/underused Lambda functions will be disconnected and will exit.
 This also includes instances that were started to service a period of higher concurrency requirements where the required concurrency level has since reduced.
 The default value is 1800 seconds (30 minutes e.g. twice the maximum AWS Lambda function timeout).

+#### Lambda Server
+Currently supported environment variables specific to the Lambda Server are:

+* LOG_LEVEL: The log level (PANIC FATAL ERROR WARNING INFO DEBUG TRACE).
+The level is case insensitive and the default value is INFO.
+* INVOKE_API_HOST: The Invoke API address, default is 0.0.0.0.
+* PORT: The Invoke API listen port, default is 8080.
+* AMQP_URI: The connection URI to an AMQP message broker (e.g. RabbitMQ).
+The URI is of the format `amqp://username:password@host:port/virtual_host?key=value&key=value`, the default value is: `amqp://guest:guest@localhost:5672?connection_attempts=20&retry_delay=10&heartbeat=0`.
+Note that the default `localhost` address won't behave in the way that may be expected if the Lambda Server is deployed in a container, as localhost will refer to the *container's* localhost, which is unlikely to be where the AMQP broker is bound to.
+In practice therefore, for container deployments the AMQP_URI environment variable most likely will need to be *explicitly* set with the required broker URI.

+In addition the Lambda environment variable AWS_LAMBDA_FUNCTION_TIMEOUT is supported, though its behaviour is different to that of the Daemon as the Lambda Server can't know the timeouts set for each Lambda as they are decoupled by a messaging fabric.
+In most cases the Lambdas will themselves send a response message when they time out which will simply be returned by the Lambda Server, but we also have a fail safe timeout here for cases where a Lambda fails between receiving a request and sending a response.
+This timeout needs to be higher than the highest expected legitimate Lambda timeout.
+We set the default to be 1800 seconds (30 minutes) as that is twice the AWS Lambda max timeout of 15 minutes and also happens to be the RabbitMQ ack timeout where the broker closes a channel if a message acknowledge hasn't occurred within 30 minutes of the message being delivered.

+Invocation requests to non-existent or non-deployed Lambdas are identified quickly and are not affected by AWS_LAMBDA_FUNCTION_TIMEOUT as requests are published with Mandatory set true, so if they are unroutable they will be returned by the broker.
+The purpose of this timeout is to cater for cases where the requests have actually succeeded, but the Lambda fails to respond at all.